 According to the National Nutritional Survey II in Germany, more than 80% of the population do not have an adequate supply of vitamin D. It is therefore advisable to have vitamin D status checked from time to time (especially by end of winter) and to supplement vitamin D if necessary.
 Some patients also do this preventively during winter and have had very good experience with this procedure.

 Like any other woman who wants to have children, you should definitely supplement folic acid.
 The health organizations of most countries recommend at least 400 µg per day.
 Large studies have found that folic acid significantly reduces the risk of severe childhood malformations.
-These arise at the very beginning of pregnancy, so that replenished folic acid stores are important from the moment you want to have children.
-Good to know: if you have been using the contraceptive pill, you usually have particularly low folic acid stores, because the pill is known to deplete them.
+These arise at the very beginning of pregnancy.
+This is why replenished folic acid stores are important from the moment you want to have children.
+Good to know: if you have been using the contraceptive pill, you usually have particularly low folic acid stores, because the pill depletes them.
 It would therefore be ideal if you started taking folic acid supplements about eight weeks before you stopped using contraception.

 Another important aspect of endometriosis is oocyte quality.
 It suffers quite a bit from the constant inflammation and oxidative stress.
-Antioxidant support to protect the sensitive ovum is therefore recommended.
+Experts recommend antioxidant support to protect the sensitive ovum.

 Product tip: You can find all of the above mentioned components in the advanced double action formula of Fertilovit F Endo